Practical Steps to Take After Releasing an MVP

 The Kano model provides comprehensive prioritization guidelines for product development teams.
 It helps to evaluate MVP features in two dimensions: satisfaction and functionality.
 To gain user insight, you can create a Kano questionnaire and inquire how your customers would feel with or without a specific feature.
 The obtained results will help you better determine your OKRs and KPIs and further product plans.

-Step 5: Choose a Monetization Strategy
+Step 5: Assess Your Finances and Choose a Monetization Strategy

 As you proceed with your after MVP strategy, it's vital to consider how you will monetize your product.
 This involves evaluating your revenue model, implementing proven and inventive monetization tactics, and keeping up with current trends in monetization.